Choaib-ELMADI/getting-started-with-stm32/README.md

 - **[STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html)**: An all-in-one IDE that integrates a compiler, debugger, and project manager for STM32 development.
 - **[STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html)**: A graphical tool to configure STM32 microcontrollers and generate initialization code.
-- **[STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)**: A tool for flashing firmware onto STM32 microcontrollers via various interfaces.
+- **[STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)**: A tool for flashing firmware onto STM32 microcontrollers via various interfaces, without the need for an external/onboard debugger.
 - **[STM32CubeCLT](https://www.st.com/en/development-tools/stm32cubeclt.html)**: A command-line tool for building, debugging, and flashing STM32 projects.
 - **[STMCUFinder](https://www.st.com/en/development-tools/st-mcu-finder-pc.html)**: A search tool to find STM32 and STM8 microcontrollers and their technical documentation.

 ## HAL (Hardware Abstraction Layer)

-HAL `Hardware Abstraction Layer` is a high-level API provided by `STMicroelectronics` to simplify the development of applications on STM32 microcontrollers.
-It abstracts the low-level hardware details and provides a standardized way to interact with peripherals.
+The `Hardware Abstraction Layer` (HAL) is an STM32 API that simplifies peripheral control by hiding low-level register manipulation.

 - **Portability**: Code written using HAL can be easily adapted to different STM32 models with minimal changes.
 - **Ease of Use**: HAL provides user-friendly functions for configuring and controlling peripherals without dealing with complex register settings.